nikitashindeweb/blog-app-express-pug/README.md

 # Getting Started with Blog  Express App

-This is simple basic blog app using Express & pug, mainly contain blog list & view. here static data used to show blogs
+This is simple basic blog app using Express & pug, \
+mainly contain blog list & view. \
+here static data used to show blogs.

 ## Available Scripts